geopm/geopm/docs/source/geopmsession.1.rst

 compute node in an MPI enabled environment.
 The user must install the optional ``mpi4py`` package to use the ``--enable-mpi`` command line option .
 This can be done using the OS package manager or PyPi.
-When running in this way the ``geopmsession`` command line tool must be launched with a mpi launch wrapper like ``mpiexec`` or ``mpirun``.
+When running in this way the ``geopmsession`` command line tool must be launched with an MPI launch wrapper like ``mpiexec`` or ``mpirun``.
 The user should run this command specifying one ``geopmsession`` process per compute node.
 When using this option, trace output to stdout is disabled.
 The aggregated report is created by the "rank 0" process